-As the old adage goes, "back to the old grind".
+As the adage goes, "back to the old grind."

-The problem is those staff members who aren't engaged won't necessarily get up in arms about it.
+The problem is those staff won't necessarily get vocal about it.
 They're more likely to stew in the background, making poor employee engagement harder to identify.

-But don't worry, because there are definitely signs to be on the lookout for.
-So let's talk about how to spot a disengaged employee in your workplace.
+But don't worry.
+There are four signs of a disengaged employee.
+So, let's talk about how to spot a disengaged employee in your workplace.

 The best thing about managing a team of really engaged employees is that you don't have to oversee every little detail of their work.
-As a manager, you need to be able to trust your staff to make effective decisions about the projects you assign to them.
-Or else you'll have to micromanage, which, aside from being really annoying, is also liable to make your efficiency suffer.
+If you can’t trust them to deliver, you'll have to micromanage which is likely to make your own productivity suffer.

-If you're wondering how to spot an unengaged employee in a group meeting, the answer is that their silence gives them away.
+If you're wondering how to pick up on signs of a disengaged employee in a group meeting, the answer is that their silence gives them away.
 Listening is a useful skill, and everyone hates that one team member who won't stop talking during a group stand-up.
 But if all someone's doing is listening without responding, then you have to question whether what's being said is actually being heard at all.

 This shouldn't be confused with active listening, which is a vital inter-personal skill in any workplace.
 An active listener would respond to what they heard with questions and insight.
 But to a disengaged employee, conversations about company objectives and new clients might as well be white noise.
 But sometimes, a lack of engagement can run deeper than a lack of contribution to team meetings.

-The issue of how to spot an unengaged employee becomes a lot more complicated when that lack of engagement is just the iceberg-tip of a deeper-running problem.
+Spotting signs of a disengaged employee is complicated when that lack of engagement is just the tip of the iceberg.
 It's one thing for someone to sit through the business end of a group meeting without engaging.
-But if they've stopped so much as making small talk at the beginning, then that can indicate that their issues run deeper than being disengaged in their role.
+But if they've stopped small talk at the beginning, then that can indicate that their issues run deeper.

-Social connection plays a major role in the workplace, helping people to collaborate effectively while helping them to build resiliency against the stresses of working life by giving them a support network.
-An uncharacteristic withdrawal from social activity can be indicative of poor mental health, which many people are often reluctant to discuss openly for fear of stigmatisation.
+Social connection plays a major role in the workplace.
+It helps people to collaborate effectively while building resiliency against the stresses of working life.
+An uncharacteristic withdrawal from social activity can be indicative of poor mental health, which many people are often reluctant to discuss openly.

-While you can't force employees to discuss the private details of their mental health with you, what you can do is give them the opportunity to talk, provide access to mental health resources, and encourage them to seek professional help.
-Managers have a duty of care to their staff, and de-stigmatising the conversation around our mental wellbeing is essential for making sure your team stays engaged in the long-term.
+While you can't force employees to discuss the private details of their life with you, what you can do is give them the opportunity to talk.
+Managers have a duty of care to their staff.
+De-stigmatising the conversation around our wellbeing is essential for making sure your team stays engaged in the long-term.

 Similarly to social withdrawal, absenteeism is often indicative of other issues besides a lack of engagement at work.
-Whether it's a mental health issue, or a physical health problem, you should consider whether the organisation is doing enough to support employees who are struggling with aspects of their wellbeing.
+You should consider whether the organisation is doing enough to support employees who are struggling with aspects of their wellbeing.

 What highly engaged employees look like

-Discretionary effort: When you really want your organisation to succeed, all you want is to help however you can.
-Highly engaged employees who are proud to work for their employer are more likely to go above and beyond the call of duty.
+Highly engaged employees are more likely to go above and beyond.
 If someone consistently puts in overtime, or goes out of their way to help others when they aren't required to, that's a crystal clear sign that they're committed to their work.

-Feeling valued: Encouragement goes a long way in an engaged workforce.
-In fact, encouragement from a manager or senior leader can be even more effective than financial performance incentives.
+Recognition goes a long way .
+In fact, recognition from a manager or senior leader can be even more effective than financial performance incentives.
 An engaged team is one that feels like a valuable part of their organisation.
-Just remember, it takes other people to make someone feel valued.
+But it takes other people to make someone feel valued.
 As a manager, you should always be looking for the chance to encourage your team and praise their accomplishments.

-Becoming an advocate: There's no greater sign that an employee loves working for your organisation than if they're constantly hyping it up to their friends and family.
-Employees are your most valuable advocates, because not only do they publicise your business to potential customers, but they can also recommend you first-hand as an employer.
+There's no greater sign that an employee loves your company than if they're hyping it up to their friends and family.
+Employees are your most valuable advocates.
+Not only do they publicise your business to potential customers, but they can also recommend you first-hand as an employer.